Tongji-MIC-Lab/HGDI-visdial/README.md

 This code is implemented using PyTorch v1.7, and provides out of the box support with CUDA 11 and CuDNN 8.
 Anaconda/Miniconda is the recommended to set up this codebase: <br>

-1. Install Anaconda or Miniconda distribution based on Python3+ from their [downloads' site][1].
+1. Install Anaconda or Miniconda distribution based on Python3+.
 2. Clone this repository and create an environment:

 ```shell